-Paying regular additional payments on the principal balance yields big returns.
-People pay extra in a few different ways.
-For many people,Perhaps the simplest way to keep track is to make one additional payment a year.
-Of course, many people will not be able to pull off this huge extra expense, so dividing one extra payment into twelve extra monthly payments is a fine option too.
-Another very popular option is to pay half of your payment every two weeks.
-The effect here is that you make one extra monthly payment every year.
-Each of these options yields slightly different results, but they will all significantly shorten the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+Paying consistent extra payments on the principal will provide big returns.
+You pay against principal in many different ways.
+Making one extra payment one time a year is likely the simplest to keep track of.
+If you can't afford to pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
+Another very popular option is to pay half of your payment every other week.
+The effect here is that you make one extra monthly payment in a year.
+Each option yields slightly different results, but each will significantly shorten the duration of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.